RavenTheBest/imapi/readme.md

 The API will be running on port 5000 by default.
 You can access the API at 127.0.0.1:5000/api/search.

-**or you can use the getimage.py functions to get img links by args. 🪄**
+**or you can use the imapi.py Modules to use the functions easily. 🪄**

 This project is open source and under the MIT license. 开源 👐